January 3, 2026

 Eligibility Requirements

-1. Applicant must plan to attend an accredited college that awards Bachelor of Science degrees as a full-time undergraduate student for the 2022 – 2023 academic year.
+1. Applicant must plan to attend an accredited college that awards Bachelor of Science degrees as a full-time undergraduate student for the 2025 – 2026 academic year as a sophomore, junior, or senior.

 2. Major must be Engineering, Math, or Physical or Biological Sciences.